How to Make Putty – Easy Homemade Putty Recipe

 DIY Putty is fun for kids to make and play with!

-PIN THIS HOMEMADE PUTTY RECIPE FOR LATER
+HOMEMADE PUTTY RECIPE

 Studies have shown that if you like this, you will also love the following articles.
 I have pulled them together for you right here!